pursuit-curriculum/unit-dsa/intro-to-oop/lesson-notes/README.md

 console.log(buttons._type);
 ```

-Here, we are controlling the aging process by only doing increments of 1.
+Here, we are controlling the aging process by only increasing 1.
 With type, we should not be able to change Buttons from a turtle to a bird.
-Again, in other languages we would be prevented from changing type, but with JavaScript, we can just start the variable name with an underscore `_` to make this code more readable for other coders, to know that this value should not be overwritten.
+Again, in other languages, we would be prevented from changing type.
+Still, with JavaScript, we can start the variable name with an underscore `_` to make this code more readable for other coders and to know that this value should not be overwritten.

 ## Objects Interacting with Other Objects

-We can pass objects in to other objects to have them interact
+We can pass objects into other objects to have them interact.

 ```js
 class Animal {